rohancty/Manuscript-Details-Maker/README.md

 # Manuscript-Details-Maker
-A Chrome Extension which could smoothen the process of manuscript notes taking.
+A Chrome Extension which can smoothen the process of manuscript notes taking.

 # **Installation**